pip-services/pip-services-docs/content/en/node/expressions/variants/abstract_variant_operations.md

 #### negative
-Performs unary '-' operation for a variant.
+Performs the unary '-' operation for a variant.

 > `public` negative(value: [Variant](../variant)): [Variant](../variant)